Home > Companies > Whop

 Business Model

 Whop operates a two-tiered marketplace with dramatically different economics: a base 3% fee for direct customer purchases through creator-owned links, and a premium 30% fee for sales generated through the platform's "Discover" marketplace.
-This dual structure accommodates both established creators with existing audiences (who benefit from lower direct-sales fees) and emerging creators willing to sacrifice margin for distribution.
+In May 2025, Whop eliminated the 30% marketplace fee entirely, reducing it to 0% and making marketplace approval instant.
+This structural shift prioritizes GMV growth and creator acquisition over immediate marketplace revenue, fundamentally changing the platform's monetization calculus.

-The dual pricing strategy generates asymmetric revenue benefits for Whop.
+The dual pricing strategy previously generated asymmetric revenue benefits for Whop.
 In mid-2024, marketplace sales represented only about 3% of annual GMV but contributed roughly 20% of annual revenue due to the 10x higher fee.
-This creates strong incentives for Whop to drive traffic to its marketplace, which attracts over 4M unique monthly visitors.
+This created strong incentives for Whop to drive traffic to its marketplace, which attracts over 4M unique monthly visitors.
+The elimination of marketplace fees in May 2025 sacrificed this high-margin revenue stream in favor of platform scale and network effects.

 Whop follows a B2B2C model, providing infrastructure to creators who then sell to end consumers.
 While positioning itself as a general digital marketplace, Whop's growth has been significantly driven by controversial but lucrative verticals like sports betting picks, crypto trading signals, and other "make money" schemes that promise quick profits – areas that typically command higher prices and attract highly engaged users.